parshsee/discordbot/README.md

 Call API and retrieve random cute animal image and animal fact
 ### Delete
 Deletes the last message or a given number of messages (up to 100) in the channel from the last two weeks
+### Event
+Adds or Removes an event from the database
+### Events
+Shows all events in database or a specific one
 ### Freestuff
 Shows all available games in database
 ### Info